besailazi/Oppgave_4/README.md

 # Component Library
 This is a collection of reusable components that can be used in various web projects.
-Each component has its own HTML file for easy visualization and implementation.

 ## Components
 1. **Acoordion Component**